a2z2k26/bumba-voice/docs/archive/analysis/LATENCY_OPTIMIZATION_ANALYSIS.md

 **Date:** 2025-11-11
 **Analyst:** Claude Code
-**Project:** CHATTA Voice Mode
+**Project:** Bumba Voice Voice Mode
 **Version:** 3.34.3

 ## Executive Summary

-This document analyzes the current conversation architecture in CHATTA's `converse` tool and identifies opportunities to reduce latency in voice interactions.
+This document analyzes the current conversation architecture in Bumba Voice's `converse` tool and identifies opportunities to reduce latency in voice interactions.
 The analysis focuses on the coordination between Text-to-Speech (TTS) and Speech-to-Text (STT) systems, examining the sequential processing pipeline and streaming capabilities.

 ### Key Findings